epicentre-msf/gallery/README.md

   when the report or dashboard stops being updated with new data
 - `author` the name of the group/team/person who is responsible for the content
 - `date-created` the date the content was first pubished in format 'YYYY-MM-DD'.
+- `date-modified` the date the content was last modified/updated in format 'YYYY-MM-DD'.
   By default, the gallery is sorted by status (active before archived) and then this date.
+  You can move your item to the top of the list by updating its modified date to the most recent.

 #### Optional fields